hdsu-bioquant/meet-eu-2021/index.md

 *********
 ## Topic

-Similar to the 2020 edition, the topic of this years edition will be on the prediction of chromatin structure (topological associated domains and chromatin compartments) from Hi-C data.
+Similar to the 2020 edition, the topic of this years edition will be on the **prediction of chromatin structure (topological associated domains and chromatin compartments) from Hi-C data**.
 Data integration will play an important role, as additional datasets will be provided.

+There are two sub-projects:

+### Prediction of topological associated domains (TADs) based on the Hi-C data

+Possible questions could be how important TADs are for gene expression?
+Are they related to other chromosomal organisation structures?
+Can we define a classification of TADs?
+What are the epigenetic marks that can help in that task?
+How do the parameters influence the detection?

+### Prediction of compartments that represent active or repressed states of chromatin

+The classical resolution for detecting compartments is 100 kb.
+What if we increase that resolution?
+Can we extract more meaningful information?
+Can we detect the compartments based on inter-chromosomal contacts (instead of intra)?
+What are the biological implications?
+Can we define more than two compartments?
+What kind of epigenetic markers can help us determine a meaningful number and meaningful boundaries?

 *********
+## Organisational principles

+* Students who want to participate will work in **teams of up to 4 students**
+* In the course of the project, teams will be paired across univiersities, in order to compare results.
+* Datasets and scripts will be provided, and computing resources will be allocated locally to each team.

+*********
-## Organisation
+## Important dates

 * The kick-off presentation for all teams will be in early October 2021
 * The mid-term presentations will take place on **December, 17th**